jevarlec/EPICS-major-mode/README.md

 Version: 0.5.0

-## Installation
+## Installation and Uninstallation

+NOTE: For best experience, use Emacs version >= 27.

-Until a release on MELPA, you have to manually evaluate:
+Not yet released on (M)ELPA, you have to manually install:
-1. open *epics-mode.el* in emacs and run `M-x eval-buffer`.
+1. Clone the repo.
+2. Open Emacs and run `M-x package-install-file` and point it to the *epics-mode.el*.
+3. Add the following to your *init.el*: `(require 'epics-mode)`.
+Reevaluate or restart Emacs.
-2. opening a .dbd, .db or .template file will autoload epics-mode.
+4. Opening a .dbd, .db or .template file will autoload epics-mode.

+To remove:
+1. Delete/comment the line `(require 'epics-mode)` in your *init.el*.
+2. Run `M-x package-list-packages`.
+Search for *epics-mode*, put the point on it and press enter.
+3. In the package details buffer, press `delete`.
+4. Delete the cloned repo.

 ## Features